-Make 10 degree turn adjustments until the door stops easily.
+Make small adjustments until the door stops easily.
 After each adjustment, run the opener through a complete travel cycle.

-If the door doesn't open at least 5 feet
+If the door doesn't open at least 5 feet:

 Increase UP (Open) force by turning the control clockwise.
-Make 10 degree turn adjustments until door opens completely.
-Re-adjust the UP limit if necessary.
+Make small adjustments until door opens completely.
+Readjust the UP limit if necessary.
 After each adjustment, run the opener through a complete travel cycle.

-If the door reverses during the down (close) cycle and the opener lights aren't flashing
+If the door reverses during the down (close) cycle and the opener lights aren't flashing:

 Increase DOWN (close) force by turning the control clockwise.
-Make 10 degree turn adjustments until the door completes a close cycle.
+Make small adjustments until the door completes a close cycle.
 After each adjustment, run the opener through a complete travel cycle.
 Do not increase the force beyond the minimum amount required to close the door.

-Adjustment Step 3 Test The Safety Reversing Sensor
+Adjustment Step 3 Test the Safety Reversing Sensor

 - Press the remote control push button to open the door. - Place the opener carton in the path of the door. - Press the remote control push button to close the door.
-The door will not move more than an inch, and the opener light(s) will flash.
+The door will not move more than an inch, and the opener light will flash for 5 seconds.